yagoferrer/gulp-angular-modules/README.md

 # ng-inject [![Build Status](https://travis-ci.org/yagoferrer/ng-inject.svg?branch=master)](https://travis-ci.org/yagoferrer/ng-inject)

 I love using [gulp-inject](https://github.com/klei/gulp-inject).
 It's a great tool that can take care of including your JavaScript and [bower](https://github.com/bower/bower) files into your `index.html` file.
-You can also have live reload in combination of [gulp-watch](https://github.com/floatdrop/gulp-watch) and [BrowserSync](https://github.com/shakyShane/browser-sync).

 When working with `Angular.js`, I also wanted to include all my modules names as a depedency of my application automatically.
 So that I don't have to include each module name by hand. `ng-inject` does that for you.

+You can also watch files & when they change it can reload the browser for you in combination with [gulp-watch](https://github.com/floatdrop/gulp-watch) and [BrowserSync](https://github.com/shakyShane/browser-sync).

 ##Install